CodeModule-ir/cop/README.md

 ```

 ## Contributing

-We welcome contributions from the community!
-To help us maintain the quality and consistency of the project, please follow these guidelines:

 **Read the Contributing Guidelines**: Before you start, please read our [CONTRIBUTING.md](./docs/CONTRIBUTING.md) file.
 It contains important information about how to contribute, including coding standards, how to set up your development environment, and the process for submitting changes.